 A cloudless sky greeted Shannon Waddell and pals in Miami Beach for their weekend getaway from Atlanta, and the day would possibly have qualified as postcard best if not for the rotting blanket of sargassum blockading their barefoot path to the ocean.

-Vacation recollections like which have Miami-Dade leaders scrambling to address an extraordinary inundation of sargassum this summer.
-After weeks of tractors’ usage to churn the seaweed lower back into the surf, the county this week plans to set up bulldozers, front-end loaders, and sell off trucks to scoop up the undesirable substance and haul it away clearly.
+Vacation recollections like this have Miami-Dade leaders scrambling to address an extraordinary inundation of sargassum this summer.
+After weeks of tractors’ usage to churn the seaweed lower back into the surf, the county plans to set up bulldozers front-end loaders and sell off trucks to scoop up the undesirable substance and haul it away clearly.

-Each day seaweed inflow is extensive enough that Miami-Dade doesn’t have a whole lot of hope to clear all of the 15 miles of coast cleaned by the county’s Parks Department, such as the traveler haven of Miami Beach.
+Each day seaweed inflow is extensive enough that Miami-Dade doesn’t have much hope to clear all of the 15 miles of coast cleaned by the county’s Parks Department, such as the traveler haven of Miami Beach.

 A June presentation via Parks to county and metropolis administrators envisioned each day eliminating seaweed from the entire seaside might cost about $45 million a yr and require 880 truck trips hauling sufficient fabric to fill a soccer area 10 toes excessive.